-Implement Small Tests of Change PDSA Example: Choose a protocol to adopt PLAN Adopt protocols for monitoring effectiveness of environmental cleaning.
-DO Test one protocol with one Environment Services (EVS) professional cleaning one room.
+PDSA Example: Choose a protocol to adopt

+PLAN Adopt protocols for monitoring effectiveness of environmental cleaning.
+DO Test one protocol with one environmental services (EVS) professional cleaning one room.
 STUDY Was the protocol clear and understandable?
-Were all of the necessary materials present?
+Were all the necessary materials present?
 Was it possible to complete the protocol successfully and in a timely manner?
 ACT What did you learn from this test?
 What needs to be changed in order to make the next test more likely to succeed?
-If the test worked well, is it time to recruit one or two more EVS professionals to test to see if others can perform as well or find out what needs to be altered to enhance spread?
+If the test worked well, is it time to recruit one or two more EVS professionals to test and see if others can perform as well or find out what needs to be altered to enhance spread?
+Plan your next small test of change.
+How soon can you test it?
+Plan you heat small test of change.
+How soon can you test it: